obiwanjacobi/Zsharp/docs/lexical/identifiers.md

 ## Case Sensitivity

-- Type identifiers start with an upper case letter.
+- Type identifiers **must** start with an upper case character.
-- Local Variables and Function Parameters must have a lower case first letter.
+- Local Variables and Function Parameters **must** have a lower case first character.
-- Function names can use either.
+- Function names can use either upper or lower case first character.

 Identifiers are the same when: